jo56/moonchild/README.md

 Pressing **Shift** toggles menu visibility.

-Press **R** to reload images in the current layout without resetting music status.
+Press **R** to reload images in certain layouts without resetting music status.

 Use **1**,**2**,**3**,**4** to toggle the current song.